serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/ISqlQuery/From.md

 # ISqlQuery.From property
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Gets access to FROM part if any
+Gets access to FROM part if any.

 ```csharp
 public string From { get; }